 Access to hi-res images

 Arranging a professional photographer to take awesome pictures of your event will help your event get into the press.
 Brief the photographer before the event for the look and feel you require for the photos to make sure that they tell the story, ensuring a good mix of posed and informal shots.
 You’ll then have an album of images to use yourself on your owned channels and this also means you’ll have the final decision on a selection of images to send out to press, to create valuable media coverage.
 Don’t forget video either!

 Nail your follow up

-If media have asked for any follow-up information (such as photos, contact information, fact sheets etc.) make sure you provide them in a timely fashion.
+If media have asked for any follow-up information (such as photos, videos, contact information, fact sheets etc) make sure you provide them in a timely fashion.
 You want to ensure the journalists have all the information they need to meet their deadlines and include coverage of your event.

-If you are planning an event and would like some help securing media coverage, do drop us an email: email@example.com and we’d love to chat to you about how we can help!
+If you are planning an upcoming event, and would like some help securing media coverage, do drop us an email: email@example.com and we’d love to chat to you about how we can help.